Lesson 7 of 9

 Parallel processing

 Process hundreds of videos simultaneously.
-Each job runs on its own isolated instance — no resource contention.
+Each job runs on its own isolated instance, with no resource contention.

 Pay per use